nicojourdain/nicojourdain.github.io/models.md

 <br>

-Here are the models that I'm currently using:
+Here are the models that I have been using:

-* [NEMO][1] (Nucleus for European Modelling of the Ocean), including the OPA ocean model and the LIM sea ice model.
+* [NEMO][1] (Nucleus for European Modelling of the Ocean), including the OPA ocean model, the SI<sup>3</sup> sea ice model, as well as ice-shelf and iceberg modules.

-* [Elmer/Ice][2], an open-source finite-element software for ice sheets, glaciers and ice flow modelling.
+* [Elmer/Ice][2], an open-source finite-element software for modelling the ice sheet and glacier dynamics.

 * [MAR][3], a regional atmospheric model including a fine representation of polar processes.